College Loans for Parents of Students

 - Prompt, with payments beginning as soon as the disbursements begin

-Federal college loans for parents are on a fixed interest rate, according to the U.S. Department of Education, and that rate stands at 6.84 percent for the 2015-16 academic year.
+Federal college loans for parents have a fixed interest rate and that rate stands at 6.31% for the 2016-17 academic year.
 Since the interest rate is fixed, it won’t change during the life of the loan.
 As long as the loan is open and active, that’s the interest rate that will apply.
-In addition, there is a 4.272 percent origination fee attached, but that will be the only additional fee a family is asked to pay.
+In addition, there is a 4.276% origination fee attached, but that will be the only additional fee a family is asked to pay.

 Federal loans are provided by the government, but they’re serviced by private companies that have contracts with the government.
 These servicers follow rules determined by the government.
 They are the officials who will take payments and manage the loan.

 Private loans are a little bit different, as these loans are typically dependent on the credit rating of the parent or borrower in question.
 Those who have excellent credit scores may have very low interest rates now, but there are also loans with variable interest rates that could change as the market changes.
 There are some companies, however, that provide fixed rates for college loans for parents.
 That rate might be a little higher than the variable rate, but it does provide the security that some people seem to desire.

 Getting a Federal Loan